wl02227976/2021-VRDL-HW1/README.md

 ```train
 python train.py
 ```
+After training, choose a highest model from result folder and put it into model_to_inference folder.

 ## Inference
-Choose a highest model from result folder and put it into model_to_inference folder

 To inference model, run: